RQISL/portfolio-project-5-robert-quinlan/README.md

 8) [Bootstraps 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/ )  - I used bootstrap 5.

-9) Adobe Illustrator
+9) Adobe Illustrator - I use for design logo.

-10) Adobe Photoshop
+10) Adobe Photoshop - I use for edit images.

 ## Concluded

-* This product is a website that has limited functionality for user login and profile management, including the admin page.
-Additionally, the CRUD feature is not fully operational due to time constraints.
+*  Our site is the perfect place for me to learn and grow in my skills.
+With a user-friendly interface and a wide range of resources, I'll find everything I need to succeed.

+*  Unlike Project 4, our site is designed to make learning easy and enjoyable.
+I'll have access to expert instructors, engaging content, and a supportive community of learners.

-* Order Foods & Delivery, a concept project brought to life.
-Visit the site [Order Foods & Delivery](https://project-4-order-foods-65605ab1b9f2.herokuapp.com/).
+* Art Gallery, a concept project brought to life.
+Visit the site [Art Gallery](https://art-gallery-elena-d4d9090ab15b.herokuapp.com/).